sla686/sla686/README.md

 ## Welcome to my profile

-- I have been learning Front-End technologies for about a year.
+- I have been learning Front-End technologies for about a year and Back-End technologies for about 3 months.
 I was always struggle to build web sites, but as time passes, I have improved my skills and now I continue to enhance them.
 - I'm currently trying to implement this knowledge via different projects.
 You can find some of them below (more to be added).

 <!--